 - Students must have a completed financial aid file by April 30th and demonstrate financial need

 - Students must enroll in at least 6 units(If on a Financial Aid Ed Plan, classes must be on the ed plan)

 How do I apply for Federal Work-Study?

-In order to apply for FWS, the Financial Aid Office requires that you have completed your Free Application for Federal Student Aid (FAFSA) and have submitted all documents required to complete your financial aid file.
+In order to apply for FWS, the Financial Aid Office requires that you have completed your Free Application for Federal Student Aid (FAFSA) and have submitted all documents required to complete your financial aid file by April 30th.
 Submit the FWS application during the applications period.
 This is a separate application from the FAFSA and submitting this application does not guarantee FWS employment.
 Continuing FWS students do not need to reapply.
 Money earned from this program is considered a financial aid award and reduces your unmet need.